Lungs-Largeintestines - Stomach-Spleen - Heart-Smallintestine - Unitarybladder-Kidneys - Pericardium-Tripleheaters - Gallbladder-Liver

 For the exercise boxer, boxing can offer fitness, friendship with a fun exercise routine.

 Boxers are recognized because they wear boxing gloves on their fists during a fight (although many other forms of martial arts have now adopted glove wearing also) and abide by a strict set of regulated rules during a contest.
-Most boxing clubs cultivate a friendly vibrant atmosphere with everyone aiming to get fit, learn to box and progress in their skills. if you attend a boxing club expect people to be friendly, courteous and helpful. click here to find a club in your area.
+Most boxing clubs cultivate a friendly vibrant atmosphere with everyone aiming to get fit, learn to box and progress in their skills. if you attend a boxing club expect people to be friendly, courteous and helpful.

 And always remember that meditation has traditionally been the cornerstone to any good martial art.